26 Pressure groups

 The resources pressure groups have at their disposal vary.
 If a group does not have sufficient numbers to support collective action, they may require more financial resources to support their operations.
 Many groups have membership income, whereas others rely on patrons or donors.[60]
 As groups form or begin to develop, they may overcome the ‘free rider’ issue without significant expense if they have a patron.[61]
 A range of figures and institutions can be patrons for a group or an issue, including benefactors, celebrities, and even the state itself.

-Are they ‘good’ for democracy?
+Are pressure groups good for democracy?

-Ultimately, while governments determine which interests to indulge, interest group behaviour cannot be separated ‘from the surrounding institutional and cultural framework’.[62]
-In other words, governments cannot always be relied upon to ensure a balance of optimal outcomes for all interests.[63]
-In this critique, interest groups potentially undermine governance and the economy.
+Ultimately, while governments determine which interests to indulge, interest group behaviour cannot be separated ‘from the surrounding institutional and cultural framework’.
+In other words, governments cannot always be relied upon to ensure a balance of optimal outcomes for all interests.[66]
+In this critique, interest groups potentially undermine good governance and the economy.

 Democratic participation

 More positively, Beer identified pressure group types which governments can harness to achieve superior policy outcomes.
-In this way, pressure groups are functional: they support, rather than destabilise, governance and democracy (although Beer cautioned that special interests had the potential to ‘impair’ a political system’s action for the long-term interests of its citizenry).[64]
-Beer’s more optimistic approach suggests that participation, making a contribution and concern for quality of life are the values which inspire pressure group formation, rather than the self-interested interpretation of some rational choice scholars’ view of pressure groups.[65]
+In this way, pressure groups are functional: they support, rather than destabilise governance and democracy (although Beer cautioned that special interests had the potential to ‘impair’ a political system’s action for the long-term interests of its citizenry).[67]
+Beer’s more optimistic approach suggests that participation, making a contribution and concern for quality of life are the values which inspire pressure group formation, rather than the more self-interested motivations of some rational choice scholars’ view of pressure groups.[68]

 Beer’s interpretation recognises that pressure groups arise from various political environments.
 With this more ‘contextual’ perspective, each pressure group can be examined and assessed in the context of its own history and situation.
-In this view, collectives are motivated by the freedom of members of society to choose, as part of a democratic and inclusive ‘provider’ society.
-Interest, or pressure, groups are organised representations of citizens who facilitate democratic participation.
+In this view, collectives are motivated by the freedom of members of society to choose, as part a democratic and inclusive ‘provider’ society.
+Interest or pressure groups are organised representations of citizens who facilitate democratic participation.
 The motive to form a pressure group is egalitarian rather than selfish, as groups lobby to address disadvantage.

 Of course, motivations for pressure group participation overlap at times, as those motivated by egalitarian aspirations and robust democracy realise they can benefit from involvement in pressure groups, and can foster support from others motivated by their own benefit.
 Few groups could be definitively categorised as singularly motivated in a polity where different organisations and constituencies represent a variety of interests.
 Either way, the representational role of groups is critical for connecting the governed to their government.
 [69] Moreover, Putnam’s characterisations of ‘bridging groups’ that interact with others, and ‘bonding groups’ that provide solidarity for a minority, can each be seen as both actors in government and society and precursors to more involved democratic participation.[70]